 For other options in Hoi An head to Booking.com.

-On my arrival to Hoi An I got an airport transfer through my hotel which cost $15.
-On my return I used hoianexpress.com.vn which was a lot cheaper at $6 USD and easy to use.
+Consider an airport transfer through your hotel (approx $15 usd) or use a service such as hoianexpress.com.vn which is a lot cheaper at $6 USD and easy to use.
 Throughout Hoi An are other options available from booking agencies.

 Hoi An and the surrounding area is beautiful and easy to get around.
 In the Ancient Town and local area, you could walk or cycle.
 Some accommodation has bikes available to rent for a small fee.
 You could also hire a motorbike or go on a tour if you are travelling a bit further.